 Don't keep pushing.
 I am not ok.

 I remember the routine of picking up my father in law early in the morning on the way to the hospital to see my mother in law, who was very unwell.
 I stayed for an hour with her and then went to work.
 It was about 5 days into that routine and I noticed my stress levels had reached their top range.
 Actually they were way past my coping limits.
-I had also just had two weeks being primary carer for my own dad who was unwell and I was so I was very sad and emotionally spent.
+I had also just had two weeks being primary carer for my own dad who was unwell and so I was totally emotionally spent.

 There was also a great deal of change at my work, new strategies, new plans and a request for me to take on more responsibility.
 I could barely hold my own head up, let support my family and now more work.

 Work knew what was going on in my personal life and provided some level of flexibility but only when it suited them.
 When I was primary carer for my dad, I asked to have meetings clumped on the same days so I could work from home a few days a week, that request was not respected.
 And then when my mother in law deteriorated I asked to have some time off and there was a suggestion I did not have any leave.
 Instead of hearing my calls for help, their priority was for me to be at meetings and continue to contribute to the business.